PROGRAMME OF EVENTS

 Chris Blackler

-Chris, a member of the History Society and a long-term resident of Wheathampstead, will show us some old films of the village and share some of his memories.
-Members may wish to add their own reminiscences.
+Chris, a member of the History Society and a long-term resident of Wheathampstead, showed us three old films of the village and shared some of his memories.
+A lively discussion followed in which members added some of their own reminiscences.
+There are links to all three films on the Links page of this website.

 16 October